Tag Archives: number sequences

 • Angles on a straight line add up to 180º

-• Opposite angles are equal, ie the two pairs of angles opposite each other when two straight lines bisect (or cross) each other
+• Vertically opposite angles are equal, ie the two pairs of angles opposite each other when two straight lines bisect (or cross) each other

 • Alternate angles are equal, ie the angles under the arms of a ‘Z’ formed by a line (or ‘transversal’) bisecting two parallel lines